-After I mentioned making our own foaming hand soap in yesterday post about household cleaners, more than a couple people have asked how to do it.
+After I mentioned making our own foaming hand soap in yesterday’s post about household cleaners, more than a couple people have asked how to make it.

 I reuse the foaming hand soap dispenser from CleanWell.
 This line of products is a favorite and when I need a fresh bottle.
 They have antibacterial soaps without triclosan, which is a big environmental hazard.